 Money in this respect may be compared to the high roads of a country.
 It does not create corn or grass.
 But it circulates all the corn and grass in the country.
 If we could find any way to save the ground taken up by highways, we would increase considerably the quantity of commodities, and have more to carry to the market.
 (Lectures, Div.
 2, Chap.
 9)

 It is a version, brand name, or part of a bigger system of trade which we call Social Resource Allocation which in turn serves as an alternative to the commercial system.

-Technically, NARA is a resource clearing system that circulates goods in wholesale trade or between ‘dealers and dealers’ in order to increase sales and profitability by reducing the use of money and nominal value instruments, which Smith saw as Daedalian wings which can render any economy unstable.
+Technically, NARA is a resource clearing system that circulates goods between ‘dealers and dealers’ in order to increase sales and profitability by reducing the use of money and nominal value instruments, which Smith saw as Daedalian wings which can render any economy unstable.
 This can be seen in the 1929 crash (stocks), 1970’s oil shock (petrodollars), Black Monday (stocks), Asian Crisis (hot money), Dotcom Bubble (tech stocks), and the 2008 Financial Crisis (derivatives), all caused by some form of nominal value instrument in parentheses.
-All those instruments resulted in economic downturn or the reduced production and circulation of goods and services in society.
+All those instruments (nominal value) resulted in an economic downturn or a decrease of real value in society.

 By reducing the circulation of nominal value and increasing that of real value, the companies in the system can be better insulated from the crises mentioned, so that they in turn can keep producing during such times